South Agnew Plantation

 This area is situated in the northern area of Aycliffe, just south of Woodham Village.
 Its mapping grid reference is NZ2760 2650.

-South Agnew Plantation is owned and managed by Great Aycliffe Town Council; however, the bridle way which runs through the site is owned and maintained by Durham County Council.
-Sedgefield Borough also owns a small amount of land which directly borders the houses.
+South Agnew Plantation is owned and managed by Great Aycliffe Town Council; however, the bridle way which runs through the site is owned and maintained by Durham County Council as well as a small amount of land which directly borders the houses.

 This mature broadleaf woodland with a substantial understory covers approximately 25 hectares acts as a wildlife corridor between Woodham Burn, North Agnew Plantation and the open countryside to the north of the town.
 It is bordered on three sides by residential developments and has several routes and Public Rights of Way that pass through the woodland including part of the Great Aycliffe Way.
 However, the woodland maintains a unique wilderness feeling considering its location.